ZanderNic/TabDataGAN/README.md

 </p>

-## Infos:
+## Infos
+This Tabular GAN repository is a project I created for fun and training, inspired by the CTGAN paper ([Paper link](https://arxiv.org/pdf/1907.00503), [GitHub repository](https://github.com/sdv-dev/CTGAN)) so it suports conditonal data generation.
+I implemented the code on my own and added some extra loss functions and other features I wanted to try out.

-This CTGAN repository is a project I created for fun.
-Feel free to use it for whatever you want!
-Due to time constraints, I haven’t provided a tutorial for the different loss functions and other functions, but feel free to explore them on your own
+Due to time constraints, I haven’t provided a tutorial for the different loss functions and other features, but feel free to explore them on your own.

 ## :rocket: Sample Usage